ff0000-ad-tech/tmpl-standard-base/README.md

 <a name="ad-networks"></a>

 This template is configured for DCM (Doubleclick Campaign Manager).

-Changing the configuration for DC Studio, Flashtalking, and Sizmek (or many others) is not difficult.
-Most of your creative execution will be unchanged.
-Contact [us](https://github.com/gmcdev) for specifics.
+Other templates for DC Studio, Flashtalking, and Sizmek are available -- contact [us](https://github.com/gmcdev) for specifics.

+We have tried to isolate Network interfacing to the `index.html`, so that creative is easily ported from one template-type to another.

+Some networks, like Flashtalking, have very unique packaging requirements.
+In this case, we've built plugins, like [cs-plugin-vendor-ft](https://github.com/ff0000-ad-tech/cs-plugin-vendor-ft) to simplify the packaging process.

 ## Binary Assets